Aniba rosaeodora

 Aniba rosaeodora, also known as pau-rosa, is a species of Magnoliid tree in the family Lauraceae.
-Although sometimes wrongly referred to as rosewood this name is totally misleading; it is no tree of the genus Dalbergia.
+Often confused as rosewood, the plant doesn't grow on any tree of the genus Dalbergia.
 It grows in parts of the tropical rainforest of South America.
-It is an endangered species that sees exploitation for its essential oil.
+It is an endangered species that is exploited due to its essential oil.

 Description

 Aniba rosodora grows in the tropical rainforests of South America.
 It is found in the Brazilian states of Amapá, Amazonas, and Pará.
 It is also found in Colombia, Ecuador, Guyana, Peru, Suriname, Venezuela, and French Guiana, where it was formerly more widespread.
 It is massive, up to 30 meters in height and 2 meters in diameter, and evergreen.
 The entire tree is fragrant.
 Substances in the tree include linalool and rubranine.
 The flowers are perfect, with temporal dioecy.
 The fruit is a purple drupe dispersed by toucans.

 It has 24 chromosomes.
 Gene flow is high between wild populations.